cyanogilvie/stubs/README.md

 EXPORTING STUBS FROM AN EXTENSION
 =================================

-The stubs mechanism uesd by Tcl is great, and easy to use for extensions to link against Tcl in a version-portable way.
+The stubs mechanism used by Tcl is great, and easy to use for extensions to link against Tcl in a version-portable way.
 While the mechanism exists for extension authors to provide their own stubs APIs for other extensions to link against and use, the documentation available is incomplete or wrong, and every